alexweeman28/trumanshow-gnuradio/README.md

 Notes on installing and using GNU Radio on Ubuntu 14.04 Desktop using an rtl_sdr dongle

 ## Getting the dongle to work
-These following two steps are required on Ubuntu 14.04.
+The following two steps are required on Ubuntu 14.04.

-1. Add a udev rule for the device
+1) Add a udev rule for the device

 Create the following file: ```/etc/udev/rules.d/20.rtlsdr.rules``` with this rule:
 ```